Origin of the Ibanez guitar

 - Weight: 3.3 kg

-This Ibanez guitar began production in 2015 and since then has stood out for many reasons.
-Already for 2018, it underwent several changes and in 2019 it was modified again to obtain as a result this guitar that we have reviewed in our TOP 10.
+This Ibanez guitar began production in 2015, and has since stood out for many reasons.
+In 2018, it underwent several changes, and was modified again in 2019 to obtain this guitar that we have reviewed in our TOP 10 electric guitars article.
 This is, in many ways, a completely different electric guitar.
 Find out why in this review.

 In 2015, this Ibanez RG had a body made of mahogany, but in 2019 it was replaced by meranti.
 Meranti wood has excellent properties.
-It is almost as strong as mahogany but offers greater elasticity, which means it has greater acoustic properties.
+It's almost as strong as mahogany but offers greater elasticity, which means it has greater acoustic properties.

 The fingerboard is made of jatoba wood, a material incorporated in 2018 to replace rosewood.
 Jatoba is much more resistant but with less sonorous properties, although it has proven to work well in this guitar.
 Finally, we find maple in the neck, a wood that has excellent sound properties.

 The design of this guitar is the RG Superstrat, a custom Ibanez design.
 It has 24 fretboards that are ideal for exploring all your possibilities and developing shred techniques.
 A significant difference from other Ibanez guitars is that it has a fixed bridge.
-This implies a limitation to make effects with tremolo lever, but so far the only users who have complained are us at Culturasonora.
+This implies a limitation to make effects with tremolo lever, but so far, we're the only users who have complained about it.